How to Trek to Upper Dolpo?

 Permits and Paperwork

-Before you even think about packing your bags for Upper Dolpo, you’ll need to sort out a few important permits.
+Before you even think about packing your bags for remote Nepal trekking for Upper Dolpo, you’ll need to sort out a few important permits.
 This region is classified as a restricted area, which means you can’t trek freely like other parts of Nepal.
-The main one you’ll need is the Upper Dolpo Restricted Area Permit, and it’s one of the more expensive permits in the country.
+The main one you’ll need is the Dolpo trekking Permit, and it’s one of the more expensive permits in the country.

 Along with that, you’ll also need a Shey Phoksundo National Park permit and a TIMS (Trekkers’ Information Management System) card.
 These are standard for trekking in Nepal, but in Upper Dolpo, they become even more important because of how remote the area is.